 I was disappointed to discover that there was less floating involved than I thought, but it was still fun to hop in your tube for a quick and refreshing drift down the river and then be pulled into the next bar along the way.
 At every establishment, employees stood on platforms, calling out to tubers and tossing weighted ropes to drag them in for a drink.

-For those seeking a little more excitement – or perhaps just inebriated enough to make dangerous decisions – many of the bars were outfitted with waterslides, zip lines, rope swings, and other roughly-constructed methods for adding some thrill to your day.
+For those seeking a little more excitement – or perhaps just inebriated enough to make dangerous decisions – many of the bars were outfitted with waterslides, zip lines, rope swings, and other roughly constructed methods for adding some thrill to your day.
 People lined up to give these death traps a try, and there was a constant flow of daredevils rocketing down the rickety slides.
-I remotely tempted toward trying these out, but some in our group did and had a blast.
+I wasn’t remotely tempted toward trying these out, but some in our group did and had a blast.

 Although we didn’t witness any injuries or emergencies during our day on the river (thank goodness), the combination of heavy intoxication, shallow water, and a quick current had become increasingly deadly in the years and months leading up to and following our visit.
-A tragic number of carefree revelers didn’t made it out of the river alive, contributing to the pressures that would eventually shut down the entire Vang Vieng tubing operation.
+A tragic number of carefree revelers didn’t make it out of the river alive, contributing to the pressures that would eventually shut down the entire Vang Vieng tubing operation.

-Today, Vang Vieng, Laos looks radically different.
+Today, Vang Vieng looks radically different.
 As a result of international pressures fueled by the surge of backpacker deaths, the Lao government cracked down hard on the revelry both on and off the river.
 Most of the bars along the tubing route have been closed, and the dangerous slides, ziplines, and swings have been torn down.
 Restrictions on noise and alcohol sales mean that bars close earlier, and tubing, while still a major draw, is tightly controlled.

 The focus in Vang Vieng has now shifted from intoxicating substances to the intoxicating beauty of one of the most stunning regions of Southeast Asia.
 Instead of looking for a party, people are now visiting to take part in activities like hiking, rock climbing, biking, caving, and other endeavors that showcase the incredible Lao countryside.
 Rather than being shoved aside in favor of booze buckets and American sitcom reruns, Lao culture is returning to a more central place.
 It’s a refreshing change of pace, and one that has been met with relief by locals.